Mount Calvary and the Ordinariate: Frequently Asked Questions

 Why do you receive Communion on the tongue at Mount Calvary?
 Can I receive Communion in the hand?

 We encourage communicants to consider the example of Masses celebrated by Pope Benedict XVI and Pope Francis, where the faithful receive the Host directly on the tongue.
-Reception on the tongue is an ancient and honored practice in both the Anglican Use and the Roman Rite.
+Reception on the tongue is an ancient and honored practice in both the Divine Worship and the Roman Rite.
 As with the Roman Rite, communicants have the right to receive the Host either on the tongue or in the hand.

 Why do you receive Communion under both kinds at Mount Calvary?
 If I approach to receive Communion, am I required to receive both kinds?